 About The Burial Ground

 The Lower Burial Ground at Queen and Montreal Streets, was laid out in 1783 in anticipation of the arrival of Loyalists at Cataraqui after the American Revolution.
 St. Paul’s Anglican Church was built on the burial ground in 1845.
-Legally owned by the Anglican Diocese of Ontario, it is believed to be the second oldest Protestant cemetery west of Montreal.
+Legally owned by the Anglican Diocese of Ontario, it is the earliest consecrated Protestant cemetery west of Montreal.
 Many early citizens of Kingston are buried here, including prominent and ordinary people, along with black slaves brought by the Loyalists, and sailors of the Lakes.
 In the middle of the city of Kingston, it is a unique cemetery containing fine stone monuments such as the Forsyth, the Cartwright, and the Stuart Lair.
 Unique in North America, the Lair (enclosure) is the burial place for the Rev. Dr. John Stuart, his son Archdeacon George Okill Stuart and their families.

 According to the 1790 Vestry Minutes of St. George’s Church, the area was fenced in that year by pointed vertical boards at a cost of £6 18s.
 These were replaced on three sides by a drystone wall in 1800-1808.
 Pollution, weather, and increasing vehicular traffic gradually wore down the wall thus requiring repair.
 Removal of the west wall on Queen Street led to the moving of grave stones away from their original location near the wall towards the 1872 Hall.
 Fallen monuments were encased in concrete on the ground.
 Of the original walls, only the one on Montreal Street remains, now fully restored.